ubccr/xdmod/docs/howto-api-image-export.md

 Before running the script,

-1. Replace `YOUR_CENTER_URL` within the script with the appropriate information
 1. Create a `.env` file with your local XDMoD account credentials in the same directory as the script
+1. Declare `center_url` within the script with the appropriate information
+1. Confirm the `image_format` within the script.

 Running the script will export your saved metric explorer charts to the current working directory.
-The format of the exported image can be changed, the default used here is `svg`.

 ```python
 #!/usr/bin/env python3